qurit/PET_Sim_Recon_Updated/README.md

 5) Adding some comments for better clarification and easy usage

 **(2) How to Use**
-1) Install the original code (Link: https://github.com/ashrafinia/PET_sim_recon)
+1) Install the updated code
-2) Copy and Paste our updated code into the same directory of original code, and Overwrite it
 3) Open "Main_PET_sim_recon" file
 4) Execute the code as a test
 5) Explore the code and results by changing inputs and parameter values you might want to use